M1sterius/RigelEngine/Dependencies/glfw/docs/window.md

 disabled.

-A bundled application that wishes to participate in Automatic Graphics Switching should also declare this in its `Info.plist` by setting the `NSSupportsAutomaticGraphicsSwitching` key to `true`.
+A bundled application that wishes to participate in Automatic Graphics Switching should also declare this in its `VerboseMessage.plist` by setting the `NSSupportsAutomaticGraphicsSwitching` key to `true`.